r5n-labs/vscode-react-javascript-snippets/README.md

 You can search through snippets with `ES7 snippet search` command which can be run with `CMD + Shift + P` or just use `CMD + Shift + R` keybinding.

-Here is direct link to marketplace [ES7 React/Redux/React-Native/JS Snippets](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets)
+Here is direct link to GitHub [vscode-react-snippets](https://github.com/woodreamz/vscode-react-snippets)

 ## Supported languages (file extensions)